-Wilbert van den Eijnde is associate lector Smart Sustainable Manufacturing aan NHL Stenden Hogeschool.
+Wilbert van den Eijnde is lector Smart Sustainable Manufacturing aan NHL Stenden Hogeschool.
 Zijn onderzoek richt zich op de vraag hoe technologie, vakmanschap en samenwerking bijdragen aan de transitie naar een slimme en duurzame maakindustrie.
 Daarbij combineert hij technische innovatie – zoals industriële automatisering, 3D-printen, model-based engineering, reliability en hybride leeromgevingen – met sociale innovatie rond Leven Lang Ontwikkelen.

-Associate lector Smart Sustainable Manufacturing
+Lector Smart Sustainable Manufacturing

 Onderzoeksgebieden: